pawlakus/acmecli/README.md

 https://acme-v02.api.letsencrypt.org/directory
 ```

+## ACMEv2 Account Basics

+1. **Key generation** – The client creates an asymmetric private key (RSA, EC).

+2. **Key parts** – The key contains a **private** component (kept secret) and a
+   **public** component (derived from the private part).

+3. **Secrets** - Your **private** key component is used to sign all communication,
+   but is never revealed to anybody, including ACMEv2 server.
+You only pass the
+   **public** component.
+Nobody except you knows your private key.

+3. **Account URI** – When you create new ACMEv2 account, the ACME server assigns
+   an *account URI* that is permanently bound to the *public* part of your key.

+4. **Thumbprint** – A hash of the public key (per RFC 8555 § 8.3).
+It is **not
+   secret**; anyone may know it without compromising the account.
+It is rerived
+   from a **public** component of your asymmetric key.

+5. **Re-keying** - You can replace your assymetric private key to the same
+   ACMEv2 *account URI* but your *Thumbprint* will change as a result.
+For this
+   operation you need both your old and new private key to cross-sign this
+   action by both keys.
+Once completed, ACME server updates the account to point
+   to the new public key while preserving the same account URI.

 ## Create account

 This tool does not write files to disk.
 You must generate your private key manually before creating an account.